Colts’ Tom Rathman retires

 “I’ll always be a Colts fan.’’

-Rathman has been in charge of the team’s running backs room the last three seasons, and was instrumental in that area of the team making a dramatic improvement.
+Rathman has been in charge of the team’s running backs room the last three seasons and was instrumental in that phase of the team making a dramatic improvement.
+The running game ranked 22th in the NFL in 2017, averaging 103.8 yards per game.
+But consider the progress on Rathman’s watch: 20th in ’18 (107.4), 7th in ’19 (133.1) and 10th last season (124.8).

-“Tom Rathman’s three seasons with the Colts caps an unbelievable NFL career that spans 31 years as a player and coach,’’ coach Frank Reich said.
-“He made an immediate impact in our running back room upon his arrival and he deserves a tremendous amount of credit for the development of our backs into multi-faceted players.
+“He made an immediate impact in our running backs room . . . and he deserves a tremendous amount of credit for the development of our backs into multifaceted players,’’ coach Frank Reich said.

+Rathman is the third member of the offense to retire since the end of the season, joining left tackle Anthony Castonzo and quarterback Philip Rivers.

+Also, Nyheim Hines became a legitimate backup, not just an intriguing change-of-pace back.
+The 2018 fourth-round pick had his best season last year: 380 yards and three TDs on 89 rushing attempts and 482 yards and four TDs on 63 receptions.

+Rathman’s influence was most noticeable in ball security.
+Known for taking care of the football during a nine-year playing career with San Francisco and the Raiders – seven fumbles on 864 “touches’’ – he emphasized taking care of the football from the first day he stepped in the Indiana Farm Bureau Insurance Football Center.

-“We’ll miss hearing his infamous ‘Squeeze it!’ from the sideline at practice and on gameday.’’
+“We’ll miss heading his infamous ‘Squeeze it!’ from the sideline at practice and on game day,’’ Reich said.

+Rathman’s impact wasn’t immediate.
+Colts backs combined for six fumbles, including five lost, during his first season.
+But over the last two seasons, they fumbled just twice, losing both, despite a combined 808 rushing attempts.
+Taylor lost one fumble last season and Hines one in ’19.

 Listen to the Colts Blue Zone Podcast for weekly coverage and analysis of the Indianapolis Colts.